ironmansoftware/universal-active-directory/README.md

 Current Reports Include:

+- Soon to expire Accounts
 - Inactive Users
+- User with expired account
+- Users that cannot change their password
+- Users with expired passwords
+- Users with passwords that never expire
 - Users that have never logged on
 - Users without Managers
 - Recently Changed Users